DawidWraga/davstack/apps/docs/README.md

 ## Best Practices

-- Always call `createStore` first to define the initial state before chaining other methods.
+- Always call `store` first to define the initial state before chaining other methods.
 - Use `extend` to define actions and computed properties.
 Multiple calls to `extend` will merge the properties.
 - Access state, computed properties, and actions using the `use`, `get`, and direct property access methods.
 - Avoid overwriting the store instance directly, as it will break the reactivity.